rundeck/rundeck/docs/en/api/rundeck-api.md

 **Note:** If no query parameters are included, the result set will include all Node resources for the project.

-Result: Depending on the `format` parameter, a value of "xml" will return [resource-xml](../man5/resource-xml.html) and "yaml" will return [resource-yaml](../man5/resource-yaml.html) formatted results.
+Result: Depending on the `format` parameter, a value of "xml" will return [resource-xml](../man5/resource-xml.html) and "yaml" will return [resource-yaml](../man5/resource-yaml.html), and "json" will return [resource-json](../man5/resource-json.html) formatted results.
 Any other supported format value will return content in the specified format.

 #### Using Node Filters